InfinityIntegral/ColoursPlusPlus/README.md

 ## What to expect...
 - [x] choice of colour
-- [ ] viewing impossible colours
+- [x] viewing impossible colours
-	- [ ] stygian colours
+	- [x] stygian colours
-	- [ ] self-luminous colours
+	- [x] self-luminous colours
-	- [ ] hyperbolic colours
+	- [x] hyperbolic colours
 - [ ] scientific explanation
 - [ ] RGB coordinates estimation
      - [ ] report on RGB coordinates estimation algorithm

 ## Contributing...
-This is a graded school project, for obvious reasons only I can contribute.
+This is a graded school project, it is not accepting any contributions except those from me.

 ### Who contributed the most...
 student 05524F (InfinityIntegral)